Colors

 Here we emulate a hierarchical structure in our table by coloring rows in descending shades of gray, a common strategy when wanting to preserve space.

-Unlike in the picnic example above, here we use a comma separated list of rows to shade, this is because there is no geomteric pattern to the hierarchy, rather it depends on the data itself.
+Unlike in the picnic example above, here we use a comma separated list of rows to shade, this is because there is no geometric pattern to the hierarchy, rather it depends on the data itself.

 -- Color rows by "hierarchy"